AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Theory for the Legend of the Golden witch.md

 {"dg-publish":true,"permalink":"/long-form-theories/theory-for-the-legend-of-the-golden-witch/","contentClasses":"center-headings red-truth red-links center-images"}
 ---

+This is the theory of Hound Dogs and Crunter, who are currently playing trough Umineko: When They Cry.
+The theory was developed after reading Alliance of the golden Witch, and is meant to be an attempt to solve as much as possible of the mysteries before jumping to the answer arcs.

+This will be impossible to follow without having read Umineko that far, and here we won't retread most of what happens in the original story.
 ## Part 1: Preface
 <center><i>Every team needs an editor, someone who is able to say "let's downscale the project", we learned this the hard way.</i></center>
 <p align="right">- Two madmen who couldn't bring themselves to downscale.</p>